The rights stuff: what the Renters’ Rights Act means for tenants

 Heard of the Decent Homes Standard?
 It sets minimum standards for social housing to make sure it’s in ‘a reasonable state of repair’, has ‘reasonable facilities’, and gives ‘a reasonable degree of comfort’.
 In other words, it’s all very, well, reasonable.

-The thing is, the Decent Homes Standard didn’t apply to privately rented homes.
-That’s something the Renters’ Rights Bill is changing.
-So, your rented home should be safe, secure and hazard free.
+The thing is, the Decent Homes Standard doesn’t apply to privately rented homes.
+And that’s something the Renters’ Rights Act will eventually change.
+So your home should be safer and more secure in the years to come.

 The government has also created something called Awaab’s law – a rule named after Awaab Ishak, a 2-year-old who died from inhaling mould spores in his socially rented home in 2020.
-The new law means landlords need to deal with hazards like damp asap.
+The new law, which means landlords need to deal with hazards like damp asap, is already in force for social homes.
+Private landlords will need to stick to the new rule as well in the future.

 Tenants’ rights strengthened

-The Renters’ Rights Bill will give tenants the power to challenge rent rises through a tribunal.
+What’s more, tenants now have more power to challenge rent rises through tribunals.
 This is especially helpful if you think your landlord is using rent hikes to force you out.

-The new laws will also stop landlords and agents from accepting offers above the advertised rent.
-This should crack down on bidding wars - competitions that push rents upwards and leave many tenants down in the dumps.
+The new laws also stop landlords and agents from accepting offers above the advertised rent.
+This cracks down on bidding wars - competitions that push rents upwards and leave many tenants down in the dumps.

 A new digital database